What do tectonic plates refer to?

 Study for the CIP4 Science Progression Test.
 Dive into flashcards and multiple choice questions with hints and explanations.
 Get exam-ready today!

-Tectonic plates refer to the large, moving pieces of the Earth's crust that fit together like a jigsaw puzzle and float on the semi-fluid mantle beneath them.
-These plates are constantly in motion due to the convection currents in the mantle, which are driven by heat from the Earth's interior.
-This movement is responsible for various geological phenomena, such as earthquakes, volcanic activity, and the formation of mountain ranges.
-The dynamic nature of tectonic plates is crucial in understanding plate tectonics, the theory explaining the movement and interaction of these plates over geological time.
+Tectonic plates refer to large, moving pieces of the Earth's crust that float on the semi-fluid asthenosphere beneath them.
+These plates can vary in size and shape, and their movements are driven by the heat from the Earth's interior.
+As they interact at their boundaries, they can cause geological phenomena such as earthquakes, volcanic activity, and the formation of mountain ranges.
+This dynamic nature of tectonic plates is fundamental to understanding the processes that shape the Earth's surface and influence geological activity.

 Subscribe